GiovaniValdrighi/school_eval_ethical/reports/DataCard.md

 # Basic Education Assessment System 2019 (SAEB)
-Dataset with school assessment from Brazil performed every two years, used for the year of 2019 in this study.
+Dataset with school assessment from Brazil performed in 2019.
 It contains the results of Portuguese and math tests of students from each school for different education levels (primary education, high school).
 It also has questionnaires about social and economic conditions answered by students, teachers, and the principal.
 Brazil's government collects the data in an initiative from INEP.
 This data is suited for analysis of school performance in Brazil.

 #### Dataset Link
 <!-- info: Provide a link to the dataset: -->